sourcegraph/sourcegraph-public-snapshot/doc/campaigns/quickstart.md

 ## Configure code host credentials

 Campaigns need write permissions for the repositories in which you want to make changes.
-You'll need to add a personal access token for each code host you'll be creating changesets on.
+You'll need to add a personal access token for each code host you'll be publishing changesets on.

 See "[Configuring user credentials](how-tos/configuring_user_credentials.md)" for more detail on adding and removing user tokens beyond the quickstart below, or ["Code host interactions in campaigns"](explanations/permissions_in_campaigns.md#code-host-interactions-in-campaigns) for details on what the permissions are used for.